keyfm/eva/trpm8/readme.md

 or correspondence about this work.

-This README guides you through the process of analyses and figure/table creation presented in Key et al. Human local adaptation of the TRPM8 cold receptor along a latitudinal cline Please cite this paper if any meaningful piece of it was recycled for your analysis.
+This README guides you through the process of analyses and figure/table creation presented in Key et al. Human local adaptation of the TRPM8 cold receptor along a latitudinal cline.
+PLoS Genetics (2018) Please cite this paper if any meaningful piece of it was recycled for your analysis.

-The scripts likely need to be modified to suit the file structure and source code paths on any other local computer.
+The scripts need to be modified to suit the file structure and source code paths on any other local computer.

-The package is structured, by all that resembles data, can be found in the data folder; while all scripts and in-house dependencies are in the src folder.
-ABC is further sub-divided in its respective single analyses.
+The package is structured the following: the data folder contains all data; and all scripts (or in-house dependencies) are in the src folder.
+The ABC analysis is further sub-divided in its respective single analyses.
+All code comes absolutely without any warranty.
-Please, note that some figures were made by hand for representative purposes of for improved representation.
+Please, note a few figures were made by hand for representative purposes of for improved representation.
 For those the underlying data is included (if any).
 Enjoy!

 ## Latitude, Temperature and Signatures of Natural Selection

-VCF-coded genotype info for all populations in our TRPM8 target region can be found in data/
+VCF-coded genotype info for all populations in our TRPM8 target region can be found in data/ .
-Latitude and Termperature raw data was obtained as described in the manuscript extract mean Temperature for geographic locations from CRU matrix
+Latitude and Temperature raw data was obtained as described in the manuscript.
+Extract mean Temperature for geographic locations from CRU matrix:

 ```
 Rscript src/get_meanT_CRUdata.r
 ```
 ## Natural Selection Signatures and Genotype Population info (Table 1)
 Summary statistics calculated as described in manuscript.
-All data for Table 1 can be generated with following R script.
+All data for Table 1 can be generated with the following R script.

 ```
 Rscript src/get_Table1stats.r